We Are an Awesome Team of Dance Professionals

 Taylor is a member of the Canadian Dance Masters of America Ch.#38 certified in Acrobatics and Ballet.
 The British Association of Teachers in Dance certified in Jazz and Tap, The Royal Academy of Dance, Advanced Ballet and Performing Arts Educators of Canada certified in Acrobatics and Jazz.
-Throughout her training Taylor was fortunate enough to receive instruction in Los Angeles, New York, Montreal, Ottawa and Toronto, with some of North America’s most renowned Choreographers, Tina Landon, Richard Kim, Mia Michaels, Napolian & Tabitha D’umo, Fatima, Peggy Baker and Stelio Calagias just to name a few.
-Every summer Taylor aims to Rejuvenate her teacher’s training while attending various Conferences, classes and Seminars to learn new styles and techniques from some of the most well known teachers in the dance industry.
+Throughout her training, Taylor was fortunate enough to receive instruction in Los Angeles, New York, Montreal, Ottawa and Toronto, with some of North America’s most renowned Choreographers, Tina Landon, Richard Kim, Mia Michaels, Napolian & Tabitha D’umo, Fatima, Peggy Baker and Stelio Calagias just to name a few.
+Every summer Taylor aims to Rejuvenate her teacher’s training while attending various Conferences, classes and Seminars to learn new styles and techniques from some of the most well-known teachers in the dance industry.

 Paula was introduced to the world of performing arts at three years old and has never looked back.
-She has written, directed, stage managed, and acted in plays and improv competitions.
+She has written, directed, stage-managed, and acted in plays and improv competitions.
 Paula’s dance training includes a variety of disciplines with a focus on tap, jazz and ballet and she continues to attend a variety of workshops throughout the GTA.
 She has participated in competitions in both Canada and the United States.
-As an instructor with 20 years experience, Paula has had the delight of teaching all ages and has found each age group to bring something exciting and different to the classroom.
+As an instructor with 20 years of experience, Paula has had the delight of teaching all ages and has found each age group to bring something exciting and different to the classroom.